Sigismund I the Old: Crown of the Kingdom of Poland

-Sigismund I achieved several economic successes, including partial debt reduction, separation of accounts of public taxation from the royal treasury, strengthening of the activities of the mint operating in Kraków, and the attempt to organise the processing of income from operating salt mines.
+Sigismund I achieved several economic successes, including partial debt reduction, the separation of accounts of public taxation from the royal treasury, the strengthening of the activities of the mint operating in Kraków, and the attempt to organise the processing of income from operating salt mines.
 Furthermore, he issued a statute for the Armenians (1519) and strongly intended to harmonise the judicial system across the country.

-Between 1530 and 1538 the king issued two statutes defining the rules for the selection of the monarch, which permanently established the election viritim.
+Between 1530 and 1538, the king issued two statutes defining the rules for the selection of the monarch, which permanently established the election viritim.
 The laws held that all social groups, regardless of their wealth, could watch the election process (unusquisque qui vellet), and the election was to be free (electio Regis libera).

 Sigismund successfully organised the agricultural economy, looked after the development of the royal cities and recovered numerous goods of the treasury belonging to the crown that were under lien.
 During the financial activities, the King received full support of his wife, Queen Bona, who aimed to expand the royal estates by purchasing and improving economic efficiency.
-In 1514 he set up the Council of Four Lands and put Abraham of Bohemia in charge of it.
+In 1514, he set up the Council of Four Lands and put Abraham of Bohemia in charge of it.

+Sigismund I vested various localities with town rights, including Choroszcz, Chorzele, Czemierniki, Dobre, Karczew, Kołbiel, Kowal, Kowel, Leszno, Ostrów Lubelski, Rejowiec, Włoszczowa, Andrzejewo, Boćki, Bychawa, Kleszczele, Narew, Waniewo, Brzeżany, Nowogródek, Słonim and Torczyn.